-(1) Amounts shown represent the aggregate grant date fair value of the option awards computed in accordance with FASB ASC Topic 718.
+- (1)Amounts shown represent the aggregate grant date fair value of the option awards computed in accordance with FASB ASC Topic 718.
 These amounts do not correspond to the actual value that will be recognized by the directors.
-The assumptions used in the valuation of these awards are consistent with the valuation methodologies specified in the notes to our financial statements.
+The assumptions used in the valuation of these awards are consistent with the valuation methodologies specified in the notes to our financial statements. - (2) Ms. Siegel resigned as a director effective May 21, 2013. - (3) Mr. Singer did not stand for re-election at our May 21, 2013 Annual Meeting.